 Open water in which to swim, my bicycle preferably both

-Oh, and I have very sexy feet (if it matters at all to you).
+Oh, and I have been told that my feet are very sexy (if it matters at all to you).